Ronald Gould (trade unionist): Later life

 He retired in 1970.
 In 1976, he published his autobiography.
 His wife Nellie died in 1979.
 He died in 1986.

 Family life

 His wife was Nellie Denning Fish (8 March 1904 – 22 May 1979), from Radstock, daughter of Joseph Willie Fish and Rose Denning.
 He had two sons, Terence and Derek.

 Views and impact

 Ronald Gould's tenure as General Secretary of the N.U.T. was at a period of immense change in UK schooling, heralded by the post-war Education reforms.
-The 1944 Education Act paved the way for much of this change.
+The Education Act 1944 paved the way for much of this change.
 Gould saw the importance of "establishing equality of opportunity" via free secondary education, greater access to higher education, the virtual abolition of selection and the introduction of comprehensive schools.

 The Times described his tenure as General Secretary of the National Union of Teachers as "immensely popular".
 Generally regarded as an effective leader, it has been suggested he was reluctant to support militancy amongst teachers, preferring to keep the membership of the union together.